The perfect team, our crew

 Starting off teaching kids in his street as a teen, Jack has 10 years of experience with students of all ages and skill levels.
 He works hard to pin point how to get the most out of each student in every situation.
 He is well equipped to teach complete beginners or help more advanced students brush up on their skills and knowledge or prepare for auditions.

 Lillian Albazi is a graduate of the Sir Zelman Cowen School of Music at Monash University where she holds a Bachelor of music performance, majoring in Jazz Voice.
-During her time at Monash, she was mentored by renowned Australian and International musicians who taught her everything she knows.
+During this time at Monash, she was mentored by many renowned Australian and International musicians.

 Growing up Lillian was inspired by the voices of Anita O’Day, Nancy Wilson, Billie Holiday and Sarah Vaughn and is currently exploring everything that the Melbourne jazz scene has to offer her.
-She plays professionally around Australia, recently appearing as part of the 2016 Melbourne International Jazz Festival with her quintet and was invited to play as part of a concert series in Berlin in 2014.
+She plays professionally around Australia, recently appearing as part of the 2017 Melbourne International Jazz Festival, opening and headlining both Inverloch & Castlemaine Jazz Festivals with her quintet and was invited to play as part of a concert series in Berlin in 2014.

 Angus is a highly sought-after educator and provides a premium quality musical education centred on mastery of the piano.
 After majoring in piano through the Bachelor of Fine Arts from the University of Melbourne, and with a total 17 years of musical training, he has perfected the art of transferring a rounded musical education and a love of all music to his pupils.